UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ![](/docs/lsp-tokens/lsp_settle.png)

+### `LSP State`

 The `contractState` of an LSP changes based on the following events and can be read using the designated enum values.
 The Read Contract tab in Etherscan can be used to check the `contractState` of any LSP contract.
 - `Open` (value of 0): The contract state remains open until the price has been requested.
 - `ExpiredPriceRequested` (value of 1): Once the price has been requested, the `contractState` changes to 1.
 The `contractState` stays in this state until the first person calls `settle` even if the price has been returned by the Optimistic Oracle.
 This is due to the LSP having no context that the price has been resolved until requested successfully.
 - `ExpiredPriceReceived` (value of 2): The price is available from the Optimistic Oracle and `settle` has been called successfully.

-To propose a price through Etherscan, use the Write Contract tab in the Optimistic Oracle contract to find proposePrice.
-For reference, [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/networks) is a list of contract addresses for each network that can be used to find the Optimistic Oracle contract.
+### `Settlement`

+Once a contract has requested a settlement price, anyone can propose a response or verify and dispute other proposals.
+To propose, proposers will respond by calling `proposePrice()` on the Optimistic Oracle contract.
 The parameters for proposing a price are:

 - `Requestor`: sender of the initial price request
 - `Identifier`: price identifier to identify the existing request in bytes32 format